Jeffrey Lord said, "King kept putting people in the streets in harm's way to put the pressure on"

 Democratic activist Symone Sanders, who is black, immediately denounced Lord over the comparison.

-"You do understand that Dr. King was marching for civil rights because people that looked like me were being beaten, dogs were being sicced on them, basic human rights were being withheld from these people merely because of the color of their skin," she said.
-"So let's not equate Dr. Martin Luther King, Jr. -- humanitarian and Nobel Peace Prize winner -- to the vagina-grabbing president
+“You do understand that Dr. King was marching for civil rights because people that looked like me were being beaten, dogs were being sicced on them, basic human rights were being withheld from these people merely because of the color of their skin,” she said.
+“So let’s not equate Dr. Martin Luther King, Jr. – humanitarian and Nobel Peace Prize winner – to the vagina-grabbing president, Donald Trump.”

 “Oh boy,” Camerota said.
 “Jeffrey, you did introduce this.
 You went there.”